ajunlonglive/foxil/docs/LEARNING.md

 }
 ```

-## Anonymous types
+## Anonymous structs

-Anonymous types (`structs`, really) are aggregated without names, which
-can have fields.
+Anonymous structs are aggregated without names, which can have fields.

 Example: